snowplow-archive/symfony2-paypal-ipn/src/Orderly/PayPalIpnBundle/Resources/doc/index.rst

 Installation
 ============

+    To create the MySQL tables required by OrderlyPayPalIpnBundle, run the SQL file "create_mysql_tables.sql" found in the @Orderly/PayPalIpnBundle/Resources/config@ folder against your db.
-    To install tables in database simply type this in your project console:

-    php app/console doctrine:schema:update --force
+    Alternatively You can install tables in database simply type this in your project console: php app/console doctrine:schema:update --force

+    NOTE: the second method (using app/console) will not add the table fields comments in Your database.
+The first does.

 Dependencies
 ------------
-Depends on standard Symfony 2 libs and Doctrine 2
+Depends on Symfony standard and Doctrine 2

 Configuration
 -------------